-Sometimes when your Mac is doing things you can’t explain, such as in the presence of a bug in OS X, you have no other choice than to report the bug to Apple.
+Sometimes when your Mac is doing things you can’t explain, such as in the presence of a bug in macOS, you have no other choice than to report the bug to Apple.

 Many times, the support staff are going to ask you to provide Apple’s engineers with what’s known as a sysdiagnose, which is a special screenshot of your system information and performance at that very moment in time.
 This information is very useful for bug reporting and troubleshooting as it allows Apple to try and reproduce issues so they can fix them.